 Teen Ministry seeks to win to Christ and improve the lives of severely impoverished teenage girls living in the “garbage city” of Cairo, Egypt.
 Teen Ministry primarily teaches these young girls to find joy in Christ; much of their time is devoted to praying and studying the Bible.
 Teen Ministry teaches girls who have never been taught hygiene or cleanliness how to wash themselves and make changes to improve their health through hygiene in their homes and families.
 In the area that Teen Ministry operates, girls are often abused and neglected.
 Teen Ministry shows them genuine love, often for the first time in their lives.
 Teen Ministry also educates the girls and provides them with medical and dental care.

-Jars of Oil Mission Africa (JOMA) is a ministry to grandmothers who have lost their own children to AIDS and are now caring for their grandchildren.
+Jars of Oil Mission Africa (JOMA) ministers to elderly widows (affectionately referred to as grannies) who lost their children to AIDS and now take care of their grandchildren.
 With compassion, the ministry breaks through the shame and stigma associated with AIDS to meet physical and spiritual needs.
-JOMA feeds families by delivering food packages and helping the “grannies” start gardens.
+JOMA feeds families by delivering food packages and helping “grannies” start gardens.
 The gardens provide a source of food, income, and dignity.
-Many of the grannies suffer from HIV or other illnesses.
-JOMA arrange for the grannies to receive the medical treatment they need.
-The staff visits frequently; encouraging and praying with these women.
-The love of Christ, shown by JOMA is transforming lives.
+Many of the grannies suffer from HIV or other illnesses so JOMA arranges medical treatment for them.